lecy/Open-Data-for-Nonprofit-Research/README.md

 # Open Data for Nonprofit Research

-This project has been created in response to recent efforts to make data on the nonprofit sector open for research and analysis in order to make the sector more transparent and research more dynamic.

-As a result of a concernted effort by advocates the IRS has made 990 tax data on public charities and foundations available in free, machine-readable formats.
+This project has been created to make data on the nonprofit sector open and easily accessible.
+Concernted efforts have been waged by advocates to make IRS 990 tax data on public charities and foundations available in free, machine-readable formats.
+Data on electronic filers was available starting in June of 2016.
 For some background on these campaigns, see these articles and blogs:

 * [Liberating 990 Data](http://ssir.org/articles/entry/liberating_990_data): Stanford Social Innovation Review
 * [The Nonprofit Data Project Blog](https://www.aspeninstitute.org/programs/program-on-philanthropy-and-social-innovation-psi/nonprofit-data-project-updates/): The Aspen Institute